Hawks GM Fields says Snyder a candidate to replace McMillan - WHIZ News

 ATLANTA (AP) — Atlanta Hawks general manager Landry Fields said Wednesday former Utah coach Quinn Snyder is among those being considered to replace Nate McMillan.

-The Hawks fired McMillan on Tuesday, and Fields stressed their eighth-place standing in the Eastern Conference is not acceptable for a team which advanced to the conference finals in 2021.
+The Hawks (29-30) fired McMillan on Tuesday.
+Fields stressed Atlanta’s eighth-place standing in the Eastern Conference is not acceptable for a team which advanced to the conference finals in 2021.

 Snyder, 56, was 372-264 as Utah’s coach from 2014-22.
 He guided the Jazz to six consecutive playoff appearances before stepping down after last season.